wp-slimstat/wp-slimstat/readme.txt

 = 3.9.7 =
 * [Note] The uninstall routine now deletes the archive table (wp_slim_stats_archive) along with all the other tables (thank you, KalleL)
 * [New] Some users who are using our "track external sites" feature, were getting an error saying that no 'Access-Control-Allow-Origin' header was present on the requested resource.
 We've added a new option under Settings > Advanced that allows you to specify what domains to allow.
 Please refer to [this page](http://www.w3.org/TR/cors/#security) for more information about the security implications of allowing an external domain to submit AJAX requests to your server.
+* [New] Added debugging information (most recent tracker error code) under Slimstat > Settings > Maintenance tab > Debugging.
+This information is useful to troubleshoot issues with the tracker.
+Please include it when sending a support request.
 * [Fix] The option to delete pageviews based on given filters (Settings > Maintenance > Data Maintenance) was not working as expected (thank you, [kentahayashi](https://wordpress.org/support/topic/cant-delete-pageviews-on-version-396))
 * [Fix] The uninstall script was not deleting all the tables as expected (thank you, [KalleL](https://wordpress.org/support/topic/unable-to-uninstall-wp-slimstat-from-db))
 * [Fix] We've implemented [Marc-Alexandre's new recommendations](http://blog.sucuri.net/2015/02/security-advisory-wp-slimstat-3-9-5-and-lower.html) to further tighten up our SQL queries.